plturrell/generative-ai-toolkit-for-sap-hana-cloud/NVIDIA.md

 # NVIDIA GPU Optimizations for SAP HANA AI Toolkit

-This document describes the NVIDIA GPU optimizations implemented in the SAP HANA AI Toolkit, with particular focus on advanced optimizations for H100 GPUs with Hopper architecture.
+This document describes the NVIDIA GPU optimizations implemented in the SAP HANA AI Toolkit, with particular focus on advanced optimizations for H100 GPUs with Hopper architecture and NGC deployment options.

 ## System Requirements